Evicting someone is a process all landlords hope to avoid. Evictions can be unpleasant and costly but are sometimes unavoidable.

 Step 5: Attend the court hearing

-The best thing you can do to prepare is ensure you have as much supporting documentation as possible to make your case — things like text conversations with the tenant, photos of damage, or bounced checks.
+The best thing you can do to prepare is to ensure you have as much supporting documentation as possible for your case — like text conversations with the tenant, photos of the damage, or bounced checks.